IBM Cloud Docs

 7. Select the HTTP proxy network connection type.

-8. Enter information for URL (http only), Port, Username, and Password, then click Next.
+8. Enter information for URL (http only) and Port, then click Next.

 To use the IBM-provided HTTP proxy server, you must first enable virtual routing and forwarding (VRF) and service endpoints.
 If you cannot make these configuration changes, you can configure Usage Meter to connect to Broadcom directly over the public network or through your own proxy server.